In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

 Don’t panic.
 Lenders decline most mortgage applications for a good reason.
 Do not assume that they will always turn you down when applying.

 Get a second opinion.
 If you are not satisfied with the information provided by your current lender, shop around a little to find another mortgage company that can better meet your needs.

 Do not give up on buying your home.
 Even if you miss out once or twice, keep trying until you find a lender willing to work with you on any problems.
 Remember that you may shop around for another mortgage loan from another lender in the future, so do not give up on your goal of purchasing a home.

 Reconsider your financial situation and try to improve it if necessary.
 Sometimes, you may need to reconsider the amount of income available for a mortgage loan and seek companies with lower requirements.

 However, remember that even though this is an option that you can consider, it may be better to boost your income for the time being.

-Frequently Asked Questions on How to Get Pre Approved for a Mortgage
+FAQs on How to Get Pre-Approved for a Mortgage

 How long does it take to get a mortgage approved?

 On average, it might take you about two weeks to have your mortgage approved.
 It can be faster, though, depending on the lender you decide to go with.
 With some lenders, it might be as fast as a day or two.